Yuli Gurriel Preview, Player Props: Marlins vs. Phillies

 Yuli Gurriel At The Plate

-- Gurriel has driven in a run in 20 games this season (23.0%), including one multiple-RBI game.
+- Gurriel has driven in a run in 20 games this year (22.7%), including one multiple-RBI game.

-- He has scored in 24 of 87 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.